hygieia/hygieia/pages/hygieia/setup.md

 The following are the prerequisites to set up Hygieia:

 - Install Git - Install Git for your platform.
-For installation steps, see the [**Installing Git** section](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) of Git's documentation.
+For installation steps, see the [**Installing Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) section of Git's documentation.
 - Install Java - Version 1.8 is recommended
 - Install Maven - Version 3.3.9 and above are recommended

 ## Download or Clone Hygieia

 If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
-For information on cloning a repository, see the [**Cloning** section](https://help.github.com/articles/cloning-a-repository/) of GitHub's Documentation.
+For information on cloning a repository, see the [**Cloning a Repository**](https://help.github.com/articles/cloning-a-repository/) section of GitHub's Documentation.

 ## Build Hygieia